 Skip to main content

-How to Cancel Cable TV and Switch to Cheap Streaming: A Senior's Guide to Cutting the Cord
+How to Cancel Cable TV & Switch to Streaming

 If you are still paying a hefty monthly bill for cable TV, you are not alone.
 Many households pay upward of $100 to $200 every single month for hundreds of channels they never actually watch.